consiglionazionaledellericerche/jscontact-tools/README.md

 1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

-2. A card (i.e. vCard, xCard, jCard) is converted into a CardGroup object if it includes a MEMBER property, otherwise into a JSCard object.
+2. A card (i.e. vCard, xCard, jCard) is converted into a CardGroup object if it includes a MEMBER property, otherwise into a Card object.

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) are matched.

-4. An unmatched property is converted into a topmost JSCard/CardGroup member with prefix `ietf.org/rfc6350`.
+4. An unmatched property is converted into a topmost Card/CardGroup member with prefix `ietf.org/rfc6350`.
 The following unmatched properties are considered:
     GENDER
     CLIENTPIDMAP
     XML

-5. An unmatched parameter is converted into a topmost JSCard/CardGroup member with prefix `ietf.org/rfc6350/<vCard Property Name>`.
+5. An unmatched parameter is converted into a topmost Card/CardGroup member with prefix `ietf.org/rfc6350/<vCard Property Name>`.
 The following unmatched parameters are considered:
     GROUP
     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. An extension property is converted into a topmost JSCard/CardGroup member with prefix defined by the configuration property `extensionPrefix`.
+6. An extension property is converted into a topmost Card/CardGroup member with prefix defined by the configuration property `extensionPrefix`.

 7. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.